 As per a report by Forrester Research, “Over 70% customers prefer to use a company’s website to get answers to their questions instead of contacting companies for support.”

 And when it comes to millennials specifically, “84% of millennial customers have used a self-service portal for customer service.”
 This implies that millennial customers do have a propensity towards solving support issues by themselves, without relying on others for help.

 But, even though there’s a surge in demand for self-service support, not enough innovation has been done in the way it is provided.
 In the name of self-service support, we mostly get to see lengthy knowledge bases and support forums.
 And then, we have to find the relevant help content among a huge lot of information.
 But, when you want to win the loyalty of a generation that received everything served on a silver platter, you should ensure that your customer service is also able to serve them similarly.

 One way of innovating self-service support and making it more customer centric is with the use of interactive walkthroughs.
 These walkthroughs handhold the user by highlighting particular elements of a web page and prompting him/her to take an action.
 When users face any support queries, an interactive walkthrough demonstrates to them the exact set of actions that they need to take to resolve the query on their own.

-Do not ask your customers to narrate or type their details while seeking support across any of your channels.
+You must be providing multi-channel customer support, but do not ask your customers to narrate or type their details while seeking support across any of your channels.
 Isn’t it irritating for you as well, to mention your name, email id, and the unsolved support request that you raised two days back?

 To relieve your customers from this irritation, you should have a unique identity for each of your customers.
 The identity should capture all available customer details and his or her previous interactions with the company.